Skip to content

 • Backend-aware annotations that make failures easier to root-cause.

-In short: OpenClaw backends provide the canonical memory APIs; openclaw-mem makes the memory system easier to operate, audit, and trust over time.
+In short: OpenClaw provides the canonical memory APIs; openclaw-mem helps turn them into a more inspectable, governable, and operator-friendly system over time.

 Field issue: ingestion lag (and the practical fix)